Sosamma Iype

 Sosamma Iype is an Indian animal conservationist from Niranam, Pathanamthitta district, Kerala.
 She was the former Head of the Department of Genetics and Animal Breeding at the Kerala Veterinary University and was awarded the Padma Shri for the year 2022 by the Government of India for her services to conserve the Vechur cow, a native breed of cattle.
-She, devoted her life to the conservation of the Vechur cows and is often called as "Vechur Amma" literally meaning mother of Vechur cows.
+She has devoted her life to the conservation of the Vechur cows and is often called "Vechur Amma," literally meaning mother of Vechur cows.

 Biography

 Sosamma Iype was born in 1941 at Niranam village in Thiruvalla of present-day Pathanamthitta district.
 She was a Professor and researcher at Kerala Veterinary University (formerly Mannuthy Veterinary College).
-Sosamma, who holds a PhD from the National Dairy Research Institute, Karanal, Haryana worked as Head of the Department of Genetics and Animal Breeding at the Kerala Veterinary University.
-She retired from Kerala Veterinary University in 2001 as the Director, National Bureau of Animal Genetics.
+Sosamma, who holds a PhD from the National Dairy Research Institute, Karnal, Haryana worked as Head of the Department of Genetics and Animal Breeding at the Kerala Veterinary University.
+She retired from Kerala Veterinary University in 2001 as the Director, Centre for Advanced Studies in Animal Genetics & Breeding.
 Despite retiring from official life, Sosamma is still active in the Vechur Conservation Trust, an NGO formed for the conservation of domestic animals and birds of Kerala State.